 Watercolors painted by Rotund Disc Snails (Discus rotundatus) catalogue their gentle movements and subconsciously remind all of us to slow down and enjoy life’s passage.
 As a soil and leaf litter inhabiting snail, our snail artists were collected while weeding the red raspberry patch at Blossom Meadow Farm in Southold, NY.
 No snails were hurt in the process of making the art.
 Turner Artists’ Water Colors and 140LB water color paper were used.
 After painting, the snails were gently washed off and escorted to their snartist lounge (a mason jar), and released back to the farm to resume their regular snail life at the end of the day.
-(Click to see the snails painting on YouTube)
+(Click to see the snails painting on YouTube).
+Northforker Magazine recently gave our snails their time in the limelight! (the video is very Portlandia….will surely make you laugh….click here to see it).

 Get in on the abstract expressionism craze by purchasing an original signed and framed piece of snail art OR SnailMail™ Blank Note Cards with Envelopes (five-card variety pack).